Robbie Katter: Personal life

-Katter is married to Daisy (nee Hatfield), a former journalist.
+Katter is married to Daisy (née Hatfield), a former journalist.
 They met when Daisy was working for WIN Television in Townsville on an assignment to interview him.
-They have one child, Peaches Grace Katter, born 2020.
+They have three children, Peaches Grace Hatfield Katter, born 2020, Rosie Elizabeth Frances Hatfield Katter, born 2021, Georgina Isabella Hatfield Katter, born 2023.
+As of August 2025, Daisy is pregnant with their fourth child, due in December.